(2003-06-13) The "North Magnetic Pole" of the Earth...

 For a general enough computer language

-it can be shown that no algorithm could possibly solve this problem!
+no algorithm could possibly solve this problem!

 A single Excel expression falls short of that intractable category,

 but a whole Excel spreadsheet would be in it...

 2002-07-17) [See also unabridged answer.]

 What are the odds in favor of being dealt a given poker hand?

 There are C(52,5) = 2598960 different poker hands and each of them is dealt with the

 The probability of a given type of hands is thus the number of such hands